-Once the KN1108v / KN1116v has been cabled up, the Super Administrator needs to set the unit up for user operation.
+Once the KVM over IP switch has been cabled up, the Super Administrator needs to set the unit up for user operation.
 This involves setting the network parameters, and changing the default Super Administrator login.
-The most convenient way to do this for the first time is from the local console, though it can also be done remotely.
+The most convenient way to do this for the first time is from the local console.

-Note: For remote methods of setting up the network, see IP Address Determination, page 244.
+Note: For remote methods of setting up the network, see IP Address Determination, page 256.

-After the local console has been connected (see Single Stage Installation, page 19), and the KN1108v / KN1116v turned on, a login prompt appears on the console monitor:
+After the local console has been connected, and the KVM over IP switch turned on, a login prompt appears on the console monitor: